rragnarsd/f_web/README.md

 ## Design
 - Font Family: Lato and ArchitectsDaughter
-- Custom App name and Logo
+- Custom App name and Logo from FavIcons

 ## Obstacles
 - The hardest part for me building this portfolio was the scaling or to get the site to be responsive :cold_sweat: